 Top three reasons why companies offshore and outsource

 There are a plethora of reasons why outsourcing and offshoring are the go-to strategy for most businesses.
-Some might go for it to expand their business without much of a hassle, some might opt for outsourcing to ramp up production.
+Some might go for it to expand their business without much of a hassle, and others might opt for outsourcing to ramp up production.

 Whether the reason is highly specific or just a generality, let’s discuss them below.